 AEM Content Fragment Models

 Content Model is required to create a structured fragment.
-It defines the structure of a fragment (title, content elements, etc.).
+AEM content fragment models define the structure of a fragment (title, content elements, etc.).
 Content Model definitions require a title and one data element; everything else is optional.
 The model defines a minimal scope of the fragment and default content if applicable.
-Authors cannot change the defined structure when authoring fragment content.
+Authors cannot change the defined structure when authoring AEM content fragments.

 This was a quick review of AEM Content Fragments.
-It would be impossible to cover every bit of information about CF in one article, so the next articles in this series will be about CF customization and applications.
+It would be impossible to cover every bit of information about AEM Content Fragments in one article, so the next articles in this series will be about CF customization and applications.

 Author: Iryna Ason